islandoftex/arara/website/content/manual/Logging.md

 +++
 title = "Logging"
+description = "Logging"
-description = "arara's log file and detailed output" weight = 5
+weight = 5
 +++

-The logging feature of arara, as discussed earlier on, is activated through either the `--log` command line option (Section~\ref{sec:options}, on page~\pageref{sec:options}) or the equivalent key in the configuration file (Section~\ref{sec:basicstructure}, on page~\pageref{sec:basicstructure}).
+The logging feature of arara, as discussed earlier on, is activated through either the `--log` command line option or the equivalent key in the configuration file.
 This chapter covers the basic structure of a typical log file provided by our tool, including the important blocks that can be used to identify potential issues.
 The following example is used to illustrate this feature:

 ```tex
 % arara: pdftex